 That is, we use the word emoticon to refer to the drawings in text, and emoji to refer to the stickers.
 But today everyone knows emoticons as those stickers, and few use the word emoji or stickers in text.

 The word Emoji originally meant pictogram.
-It is the junction of the ideogram and [絵] which means figure, with moji [文字] which means character.
-Yes, the word is Japanese, and the similarity to the English words emotion and emoticon is purely coincidental.
+It is a combination of the ideogram e [絵] which means picture, with moji [文字] which means character.
+Yes, the word is Japanese, and the resemblance to the English words emotion and emoticon is just a coincidence.

 Whether emoji or emoticons, both are stickers that can be used with text messages, whether on a computer or cell phone.
 Now let's see who was the creator of these little faces.